gneu77/rx-signals/docs/rx-signals_start.md

 (See the docstring for store.addBehavior to get some more guidance on when to use lazy vs. non-lazy!)

 So far, defining a behavior that depends on multiple different events would be a bit clumsy (you'd have to use `getTypedEventStream` instead of `getEventStream` to differentiate between the merged events).
-Instead, you should use the state-reducer API from the next section to setup root-state-behaviors.
+Instead, you should use the state-reducer API from the next section to setup root-state-behaviors (non-derived behaviors).

 #### State-Reducer API